-The principal elements of costs of goods sold are component parts, raw materials, freight, factory overhead and labor.
-Component parts and raw materials comprised approximately 74% of costs of goods sold for the year ended December 31, 2021.
+The principal elements of costs of goods sold are component parts, raw materials, inbound and outbound freight, factory overhead and labor.
+Component parts and raw materials comprised approximately 72% of costs of goods sold for the year ended December 31, 2022.
 The principal component parts are engines, alternators, batteries, electronic controls, and steel enclosures.
 We design and manufacture air-cooled engines for certain of our generators up to 26kW, along with certain liquid-cooled, natural gas engines.
 We source engines for certain of our smaller products and all of our diesel products.
 For certain natural gas engines, we source the base engine block, and then add a significant amount of value engineering, sub-systems and other content to the point that we are recognized as the original equipment manufacturer (OEM) of those engines.
-We design and manufacture many of the alternators for our units.
+We design and manufacture many of the alternators for our generators.
 We also manufacture other generator components where we believe we have a design and cost advantage.
-We source component parts from an extensive global network of reliable, high quality suppliers.
+We source component parts from an extensive global network of reliable, high-quality suppliers.
 In some cases, these relationships are proprietary.
+For certain energy technology products, we source these products complete from certain contract manufacturers.

-The principal raw materials used in the manufacturing process that are sourced are steel, copper and aluminum.
+The principal sourced raw materials used in the manufacturing process are steel, copper and aluminum.
 We are susceptible to fluctuations in the cost of these commodities, impacting our costs of goods sold.
 We seek to mitigate the impact of commodity prices on our business through a continued focus on global sourcing, product design improvements, manufacturing efficiencies, price increases and select hedging transactions.
 We are also impacted by foreign currency fluctuations given our global supply chain.
 There is typically a lag between raw material price fluctuations and their effect on our costs of goods sold.

-In 2021, we have seen a significant increase in commodity costs.
-We have implemented multiple price increases throughout 2021 to help mitigate the impact of these rising commodity costs.
-However, the full impact of these price increases will not be realized until 2022 as the higher pricing works through backlog.
+In 2021 and 2022, we experienced higher input costs resulting from supply chain challenges and the overall inflationary environment, including increased commodity prices, logistics costs, and labor.
+We have implemented multiple price increases to help mitigate the impact of these rising commodity costs, and the realization of these price increases have partially offset the higher input costs.

-Other sources of costs include our manufacturing and warehousing facilities, factory overhead, labor and shipping costs.
+The balance of cost of goods sold include our manufacturing and warehousing facilities, factory overhead, labor and shipping costs.
 Factory overhead includes utilities, insurance, support personnel, depreciation, general supplies, and maintenance.
-Although we attempt to maintain a flexible manufacturing cost structure, our margins can be impacted when we cannot timely adjust labor and manufacturing costs to match fluctuations in net sales.
+Although we attempt to maintain a flexible manufacturing cost structure, our margins can be impacted if we cannot timely adjust labor and manufacturing costs to match fluctuations in net sales.